suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 * The suggestion will update as "Approved" in the suggestions channel and its results will be logged.
 * The user will receive a DM that you approved their suggestion.
-* The results of that suggestion will either be posted to the suggestion logs channel or the suggestion message will be kept with its results displayed. (dependent on [`config keepLogs`](configuration.md#keep-logs))
+* The results of that suggestion will either be posted to the suggestion logs channel or be kept in the suggestion message. (dependent on [`config keepLogs`](configuration.md#keep-logs))
 * _An optional response can be added by running_ `approve <sID|message ID> [response]`.

 ![Suggestion Approved Status](/images/managing-suggestions-3.png)